metafloor/bwip-js/README.md

 // ... identical to the examples above ...
 ```

-The ESM also facilitates bundler tree shaking by providing the individual encoders as named exports.
+The ESM also facilitates bundler tree-shaking by providing the individual encoders as named exports.
 Each exported encoder functions identically to `bwipjs.toBuffer()`.

 The exported names are the same as the `bcid` names, with the caveat that dashes `-` are replaced with underscores `_`.
 For example, to import the `gs1-128` encoder, you would use: